-The Company is in the process of exploring its mineral exploration properties and has not yet determined whether these properties contain mineral reserves that are economically recoverable.
+The Company had been evaluating exploration opportunities after withdrawing from an option agreement to acquire the Carachapampa Project in Chile in early 2024.
+In October 2024, the Company entered into an option agreement to acquire a 100% interest in the Polaris Project in Chile (Note 4).
 The recoverability of exploration and evaluation expenditures is dependent upon the establishment of a sufficient quantity of economically recoverable reserves, the ability of the Company to obtain necessary financing to complete the development and upon future profitable production or proceeds from the disposition of these assets.